C-Backus/ubiquitous-rotary-phone/README.md

-Location based microblogging social network.<br>
+<h1>Location based microblogging social network.</h1>

-Borrowing a bit from Twitter: short character limit, replies, likes, reblog function (e.g., retweet) However, location based means that a user can only see & interact with posts from other users within a specific predefined radius.
+Borrowing a bit from X (the artist formerly known as Twitter): short character limit, replies, likes, reblog function (e.g., retweet).
+However, location based means that a user can only see & interact with posts from other users within a specific predefined radius.

-Features
+<h3>Features</h3>
 <ul>
 <li>Posts are not anonymous</li>